nyuutsu/dotfiles/readme.md

 You probably do not want this!
 So you should not run it!

 If you must do so anyway, you might need to run `chmod +x` on it first.

+# Misc

+* vimrc to be included shortly

+* os install script to be included eventually